 6 Painting Concrete

 Most concrete needs to cure before any coating can be applied.
 The main cause of paint failure when applying to concrete is that the concrete has not had the full period to cure; very often this may be up to six months.
 In some circumstances however, the substrate may be painted earlier if the correct specialist product is used, such as our own WBP1020 Primer followed by R34 Chlorinated Rubber Paint.
 Please contact our Technical Department for guidance on alternative coatings.

 7 Painting on to Rust

 In most cases, painting directly on to rust should never be attempted as this will not stop the rust from continuing to form under the paint film.
 Always remove rust as part of the substrate preparation.
 When rust can’t be removed for any reason, the surface should be pre-treated with a suitable converter and remover of rust such as Fertan, before coating.

 8 Painting Powder Coated surfaces

 Painting over powder coating is often tricky but can be performed by using specialist primers followed by specialist finishes.
-See our WBP1030 Primer and our WBP1020 Primer.
+See our WBP1030 Primer.

 9 Metallic Finishes